ClayXrex/Text2MinecraftBook/README.md

 - Copy text into the left text field.
 - Hit 'Convert Text'.
 - Inspect your converted text in the right text field.
-- Navigate through the pages with 'Previous Page', 'Next Page' or jumpt to a particular page with 'Go to Page'.
+- Navigate through the pages with 'Previous Page', 'Next Page' or jump to a particular page with 'Go to Page'.
 - If happy with the result hit 'Save Pages' to chose a directory to save the individual pages in.
 - Pages will be saved as 'page1.txt', 'page2.txt' and so on.